MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Set-SPTrustedSecurityTokenIssuer.md

 ```

 ### -IsTrustBroker
-Specifies whether the trust is established with a self-issuer partner app (that is, Exchange Server 2010 or Exchange Server 2007 or Lync).
+Specifies whether the trust is established with a self-issuer partner app (that is, Exchange Server or Lync).

 ```yaml
 Type: SwitchParameter